Small Love Potion (SLP) Hits 24 Hour Trading Volume of $169.87 Million

-Small Love Potion (CURRENCY:SLP) traded flat against the US dollar during the 24-hour period ending at 20:00 PM Eastern on January 19th.
-Over the last week, Small Love Potion has traded flat against the US dollar.
-One Small Love Potion coin can currently be bought for approximately $0.27 or 0.00000718 BTC on popular exchanges.
-Small Love Potion has a total market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+Small Love Potion (CURRENCY:SLP) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on January 24th.
+In the last seven days, Small Love Potion has traded flat against the U.S. dollar.
+Small Love Potion has a market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
+One Small Love Potion coin can now be purchased for about $0.27 or 0.00000718 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.